 !
 Despite Accessibility Unlockeds efforts being focused on Australia & New Zealand, this jam is open to participants around the world.

-- A game about your experiences with disability - it's as broad or as abstract as you want or need it to be.
+- Games about their experiences with disability - as broad or as abstract as they want or need it to be.

-- A game that does not tell a story about disability, but you implement mechanics or options to make your game accessible to more players.
+- A game that did not tell a story about disability, but where they implemented mechanics or options to make their game accessible to more players.
 It might be a simple Bitsy game about the outdoors where you ensure it's accessible to all players who are colourblind, through to implementing control remapping or tackling a feature you haven't tried before.

-- A tool specifically for an accessibility feature - a palette generator, subtitle creator, options manager for Unity - the list goes on!
+- Potential tools specifically for an accessibility feature - palette generators, subtitle creators, options managers for Unity - the list goes on!

-We know that tackling accessibility in games can be daunting - especially as an abled devleoper!
-This is a chance for you to hone your skills, learn more about how to implement accessibility, hear stories from disabled developers and players, and ask questions in a space that's safe and wants to see you learn and succeed.
+We know that tackling accessibility in games can be daunting - especially as an abled developer!
+AccessJam is a chance for developers to hone their skills, learn more about how to implement accessibility, hear stories from disabled developers and players, and ask questions in a space that's safe and wants to see you learn and succeed.